mwbagency/mwb-docs/Blocks.md

 ## Creating new blocks
 You can create new blocks by creating a new "backend" and "frontend" file, and then adding it to their list of available blocks (using a filter for that block type).
 Go to the respective block type page above to find out more.

-For new blocks, they should go under "SITE", this is to separate them from the default blocks, and to keep it clear that they're bespoke.
-E.g. `SITE/WinemakersMap`.
-Designers will have named these blocks already for you, firstly so they know it's a custom block you'll need to build (so they're aware of the added timelines), and so you and others can refer to the same blocks later on more easily.
+For new blocks, they should go under "SITE", this is to separate them from the default blocks, and to keep it clear that they're bespoke (e.g. `SITE/WinemakersMap`).
+Designers will have named these blocks already for you, firstly so they know it's a custom block you'll need to build (so they're aware of the added timings), and so you and others can refer to the same blocks later on more easily.